Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Results and discussion

+To assess the impact of the sub-electron readout noise per pixel ($\sigma_{RN}$ = 0.2 e$^-$), we calculate the resulting noise within each cluster.
+The distribution of cluster sizes conforms well to a Poisson distribution, with an expectation value of 10.1 for X$_{F}$ and 12.4 for X$_{Al}$.
+Conversely, the variance of each cluster is derived from the summation of variances across individual pixels, all of which are read out with the same read noise.
+This leads to an average of $\sim$0.7 electrons per cluster.
+In contrast, the same calculation for a standard scientific CCD yields a total of $\sim$7 electrons.

+Figure~\ref{fig:VarvsE} exemplifies the benefits of employing a Skipper-CCD for this type of measurement.
+The curves depict various scenarios: the black line represents the expected values in the absence of any additional noise (pure Fano noise).
+Furthermore, it presents the anticipated results for measurements conducted using a standard scientific CCD, indicated by the red lines, alongside those obtained with a Skipper-CCD after 300 samples, following the methodology used in this study and denoted by the blue line.
+The figure highlights the advantage of employing Skipper-CCD technology for such measurements, enabling the determination of the Fano factor in an energy range where it would otherwise be dominated by the readout noise of other technologies.

 \paragraph {Statistical uncertainties} In order to compute the statistical uncertainties, the Likelihood function was marginalized for each fitted parameter.
 The 68\% CL intervals were determined as the range where each marginalized LogLikelihood was greater than its maximum minus 0.5.
-The uncertainty on $\gamma$, $\varepsilon$, and $\mathcal{F}$ were computed by means of a Monte Carlo propagation throughout its mathematical relationship with the fitted parameters~\cite{Ashour2010}.
+The uncertainty on $\mathcal{F}$, $\epsilon_{eh}$ and Skewness were computed by means of a Monte Carlo propagation throughout its mathematical relationship with the fitted parameters (see Appendix~\ref{sec:appendix}).

-\paragraph {Systematic uncertainties} The resilience of the results against energy ranges of 5 to 16 sigmas away from the mean of the peak was investigated.
-The latter was chosen to be shown in Figures \ref{fig:fluor_spectrum} and \ref{fig:Al_spectrum}.
-As a result, the small changes observed in parameters preserve them inside the reported confidence intervals.
-It is also worth mentioning that when $\varepsilon$ and $\mathcal{F}$ are calculated considering null skewness, the results still lie within the reported confidence interval.
-Thus, although a hint of no null skewness is observed in the data, its inclusion in the model has a negligible impact on $\varepsilon$, $\mathcal{F}$, and its uncertainties.
-Systematic contributions from quality cuts were carefully computed and found to be negligible when compared to the statistical uncertainty, with the exception of $\Delta\mu$.
-Because of its very low statistical uncertainty, the systematic contribution to $\Delta\mu$ becomes significant and was added in quadrature.
+\paragraph {Systematic uncertainties} The resilience of the results against energy ranges was investigated.
+As a result, the small changes observed in the best set of estimated parameters preserve the results reported in Table \ref{tab:table1} within their confidence intervals.
+It is also worth mentioning that when $\mathcal{F}$ and $\epsilon_{eh}$ are calculated considering null skewness, the results still lie within the reported confidence interval.
+Thus, although a hint of skewness is observed in the data, its inclusion in the model has a negligible impact on $\mathcal{F}$, $\epsilon_{eh}$, and its uncertainties.

+Systematic contributions from quality cuts were carefully computed and found to be negligible when compared to the statistical uncertainty, with the exception of $\Delta \langle Q_f \rangle$.
+Because of its very low statistical uncertainty ($\sim$0.1\%), the systematic contribution to $\Delta \langle Q_f \rangle$ becomes significant and was added in quadrature.